stolostron/lifeguard/README.md

 *This project is still a work in progress, so there may still be gaps in logic, especially around "retry" on failed operations/user selections, we're working on patching these as we're able, and we're open to contribution!*

+## Global Configuration

+If you don't want colorized output or are using automation/a shell that can't show bash colorization, `export COLOR=False` for non-colorized output.

 ## ClusterPools

 The [ClusterPool submodule of this project](/clusterpools) provides an "easy way" to create your first ClusterPool on a target cluster.